 The SERP provides a benefit to participating Named Executive Officers that supplements the retirement income provided to the executives by the Retirement Plan.
 The Company closed the SERP plan to new participants as of August 1, 2019, but existing officer participants continue to accrue benefits in the plan.
-All the Named Executive Officers hired prior to 2019 participate in the SERP.
-A participating Named Executive Officer's SERP benefit generally vests upon the executive's completion of five years of participants as of December 31, 2012 who have not yet attained age 55, have been exempted from the age 55 vesting requirement.
+All the Named Executive Officers hired (or promoted to officer) prior to 2019 participate in the SERP.
+A participating Named Executive Officer's SERP benefit generally vests upon the executive's completion of five years of participation in the SERP and attainment of age 55 while employed by the Company or any of its affiliates.
+However, SERP participants as of December 31, 2012 who have not yet attained age 55, have been exempted from the age 55 vesting requirement.
 All the participating Named Executive Officers with SERP eligibility are vested in their SERP benefits.